Workers' Compensation Law

 (3) Psychiatric, mental or emotional injuries are also recognized under California Workers' Compensation Law , but are extremely difficult to prove.
 The work stresses must be the predominant cause of the injured worker's problem and the stress cannot arise out of a "good faith personnel action."
 Claims for psychiatric injury are usually denied by employers and insurance companies and the courts consider almost anything an employer does a "good faith personnel action" unless it is outrageous or illegal conduct.

-Psychiatric injuries can also result from a specific event such as a bank robbery or a physical assault on the job, or as a result of a specific injury that has resulted in serious physical disabilities.
-These types of psychiatric injuries are much easier to prove but in either case the injured worker must have been on the job for at least six months to bring a psychiatric claim at all.
+Psychiatric injuries can also result from a specific event such as a bank robbery or a physical assault on the job, or as a result of a specific injury that has resulted in very serious physical disabilities considered to be catastrophic.
+What is considered catastrophic has not yet been defined by the courts.
+In any case for psychiatric injury though, the injured worker must have been on the job for at least six months to bring a psychiatric claim at all.

-There are four basic benefits under the California Workers' Compensation Law:
+There are several basic benefits under the California Workers’ Compensation Law:

 1. Temporary Disability.

-Temporary disability benefits are often disputed in Workers' Compensation Law, with employers and insurance companies trying to force the doctor to declare the condition permanent and stationary in order to terminate temporary disability benefits.
+Permanent and stationary or maximum medical improvement means the worker’s medical condition has stabilized and is not expected to get better or worse.
+Permanent and stationary does not mean the injured worker no longer needs medical care, only that it has reached a plateau.
+TTD benefits are often disputed in Workers’ Compensation Law, with employers and insurance companies trying to force the doctor to declare the condition permanent and stationary in order to terminate temporary disability benefits.
 If your doctor declares you permanent and stationary and you disagree you can request a second opinion.
+But you may not receive temporary disability benefits more than five years from the date of injury except in extreme cases enumerated in the Labor Code.

 2. Medical Treatment.

-For treatment of a work injury after 1/1/05, the employer or insurer may establish a medical provider network (MPN) to treat work injuries.
+For treatment of a work injury, the employer or insurer may establish a medical provider network (MPN) to treat work injuries.
 If your employer has an MPN you must receive treatment for your work related injury through that list of doctors.
-If you dispute the MPN doctor's treatment you must obtain a second opinion from within the MPN.
+If you dispute the MPN doctor’s treatment you must obtain a second opinion from within the MPN.
 If there is no MPN you can select your own treating physician after 30 days from the date of injury.
 As an injured worker you are entitled to only one treating doctor at a time and this doctor manages your case.
 The primary treating doctor can refer you to other specialists within the MPN, to help coordinate the treatment you need.
-In theory medical treatment for a work related injury is a life time benefit as long as the treatment is reasonable and necessary, related to the work injury, and complies with ACOEM.
-Disputes frequently arise as to appropriate medical treatment and those disputes may have to be decided by a workers' compensation judge following a hearing and based on medical evidence.
+In theory medical treatment for a work related injury is a life time benefit as long as the treatment is reasonable and necessary, related to the work injury, and complies with the California Medical Treatment Guidelines (MTUS).
+At this time any dispute over medical treatment must be decided soley by UR and then IMR.
+The only time you may have a medical treatment dispute heard by the Workers’ Compensation Judge is when a UR denial is untimely.

 3. Permanent Partial Disability.